 Partners in crime

 Levien is the photographer, brand-marketeer and marketing mind behind Mari Michel.
 With a multimedia capability, he constantly experiments with collage making, graphic design and photography to bring across new outrageous campaign ideas.

-Levien’s provocative sense of humour, creative thinking and witty writing comes out in much of our brand expressions.
+Levien’s provocative sense of humour, creative thinking and witty writing comes out in much of our brand expression.

 His style is authentic and being inspired by Mari, he has grown fond of apparel design himself.

-When you see him on the street, you can recognise him easily by a golden leaf pinned on his dark grey cashmere flat cap, a colourful collar shirt and signature camel chinos.
+When you see him on the street, you can easily recognise him easily by a golden leaf pinned onto his dark grey cashmere flat cap, boasting a colourful collar shirt and signature camel chinos.